tonethar/IGME-330-Master/notes/node-and-web-services-1.md

  Let's write a "Hello world" command-line script to be sure everything works:
  - create a folder named **hello**
  - inside of this folder create a new file named **index.js**
- - this file has one line of code in it - `console.log("Hello node!");`
+ - add one line of code to this file - `console.log("Hello node!");`
  - in the console (or Terminal on Mac), change directory to the **hello** folder
- - type `node index.js` - you should see the `"Hello node!"` message printed to the console
+ - type `node index.js` - you should now see the `"Hello node!"` message printed to the console

 <a id="section2"></a>